Red River Cereal was a Canadian mix of dried grains for making a porridge-like cooked cereal.

 1 cup steel cut oats, 1 cup bulghur wheat, 4 tablespoons flax seed.
 Boil in 2 1/2 cups of water with salt.

-Red River Cereal is named after the Red River Valley of Manitoba, Canada.
+Red River Cereal was named after the Red River Valley of Manitoba, Canada.
 It was invented in 1924 (disregard stories about it being eaten on the pioneer trail) in Manitoba.

 It had its heyday in the mid 1900s.